 - Conduct and disseminate research that impacts the accounting profession or society as a whole

 - Deliver service to the academy, the profession, and the citizens of West Virginia

 - Engage in a program of ongoing assessment and continuous improvement.

 The advanced courses in the program provide both specialized knowledge in accounting and financial reporting and an integrated overview of the economic activities of a business entity.
 These courses give students the basic educational foundation required for a variety of entry-level positions in public accounting, business, government, and not-for-profit organizations.
 Accounting graduates have the knowledge to become controllers, financial officers, certified public accountants, managerial accountants, budget analysts, internal auditors, tax accountants, public administration officers, financial fraud investigators, and other executives.

 The accounting major is also designed to give students the basic educational foundation necessary to prepare for the professional examinations that may be required of them in their careers.
 These examinations include CPA, Certified Management Accountant (CMA), Certified Fraud Examiner (CFE) and Certified Internal Auditor (CIA).
-Requirements to sit for the uniform CPA Examination vary by state.
-Students are encouraged to become familiar with the requirements of the states where they plan to be certified.
-Many states, including West Virginia, require 128 hours of college credit to sit for the exam and 150 semester hours of college credit to be certified.
+The requirements to sit for the uniform CPA Examination vary by state.
+Students are encouraged to become familiar with the requirements of the states where they plan to get their certification.
+Many states, including West Virginia, require 128 credit hours to sit for the exam and 150 credit hours of college credit to be fully certified.